 Among heterozygotes, acute porphyrias are rarely expressed clinically before puberty; after puberty, they are expressed in only about 2 to 4%.
 Among homozygotes and compound heterozygotes, onset typically is in childhood, and symptoms are often severe.

-Many precipitating factors exist, typically accelerating heme biosynthesis above the catalytic capacity of the defective enzyme.
+Many precipitating factors exist, typically accelerating biosynthesis of heme precursors above the catalytic capacity of the defective enzyme.
 Accumulation of the porphyrin precursors porphobilinogen (PBG) and delta-aminolevulinic acid (ALA), or in the case of ALAD-deficiency porphyria, ALA alone, results.

 Attacks probably result from several, sometimes unidentifiable, factors.
 Identified precipitating factors include

 Hormonal factors are important.
-Women are more prone to attacks than men, particularly during periods of hormonal change (eg, luteal phase of the menstrual cycle, during oral contraceptive use, during early weeks of gestation, in the immediate postpartum period).
+Women are more prone to attacks than men, particularly during periods of hormonal change (eg, during the luteal phase of the menstrual cycle, during oral contraceptive use, during the early weeks of gestation, in the immediate postpartum period).
 Nevertheless, pregnancy is not contraindicated.

-Other factors include drugs, particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
-Attacks usually occur within 24 hours after exposure to a precipitating drug.
-A wide range of drugs are problematic, particularly barbiturates, hydantoins, other antiseizure drugs, sulfonamide antibiotics, and reproductive hormones ( progesterone and related steroids).
+Other factors include medications, particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
+Attacks usually occur within 24 hours after exposure to a precipitating medication.
+Many medications are problematic, particularly barbiturates, hydantoins, other antiseizure medications, trimethoprim, and reproductive hormones (progesterone and related steroids).
 However, the degree of risk and the level of certainty vary considerably; current information should be sought from online databases such as www.drugs-porphyria.org and the American Porphyria Foundation.

-Exposure to sunlight precipitates cutaneous symptoms in variegate porphyria and hereditary coproporphyria.
+Exposure to sunlight precipitates cutaneous symptoms in variegate porphyria and rarely also in hereditary coproporphyria.

 All components of the peripheral nervous system and the central nervous system may be involved.
 Motor neuropathy is common with severe and prolonged attacks.
 Muscle weakness usually begins in the extremities but can involve any motor neuron or cranial nerve and proceed to tetraplegia.
 Bulbar involvement can cause respiratory failure.

-Central nervous system involvement may cause seizures or mental disturbances (eg, apathy, depression, agitation, frank psychosis, hallucinations).
-Seizures, psychotic behavior, and hallucinations may be due to or exacerbated by hyponatremia or hypomagnesemia, which can also contribute to cardiac arrhythmias.
+Central nervous system involvement may cause seizures or mental disturbances (eg, apathy, delirium, depression, agitation, frank psychosis, hallucinations).
+Seizures, psychotic behavior, and hallucinations may be due to or exacerbated by hyponatremia or hypomagnesemia.
 Hyponatremia may occur during an acute attack due to excessive vasopressin (antidiuretic hormone [ADH]) release and/or administration of hypotonic IV solutions (5% or 10% dextrose in water), a standard therapy for acute attacks.
-Some patients develop features of the posterior reversible encephalopathy syndrome (PRES), characterized by headache, altered mental status, seizures, and visual loss thought to be due to edema in the posterior occipital and parietal lobes.
+The cause of hypomagnesemia is poorly understood.
+Some patients develop features of the posterior reversible encephalopathy syndrome (PRES), characterized by headache, altered mental status, seizures, and visual loss thought to be due to edema in the posterior occipital and parietal lobes (1 Symptoms and signs references Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more ).

 Excess catecholamines generally cause restlessness and tachycardia.
 Rarely, catecholamine-induced arrhythmias cause sudden death.
 Labile hypertension with transiently high blood pressure may cause vascular changes progressing to irreversible hypertension if untreated.
 Chronic kidney disease in acute porphyria is multifactorial; acute hypertension (possibly leading to chronic hypertension) is likely a main precipitating factor.
 However, genetic factors, especially a genetic variation in the peptide transporter 2 (PEPT2) gene, which encodes a peptide and amino acid transporter that can affect reabsorption of ALA in the proximal tubule, have been found in patients with acute intermittent porphyria who have developed chronic kidney disease.
 Specifically, carriers of the higher affinity variant (PEPT2*1*1) have been found to have more severe renal dysfunction than carriers of the lower affinity variants.

-Some patients have prolonged symptoms of lesser intensity (eg, obstipation, fatigue, headache, back or thigh pain, paresthesia, tachycardia, dyspnea, insomnia, depression, anxiety or other disturbances of mood, seizures).
-Chronic symptoms between attacks probably occur in many patients, especially those who have experienced more than one acute attack, with pain the most frequent symptom.
+Some patients have prolonged symptoms of lesser intensity (eg, obstipation, fatigue, headache, back or thigh pain, paresthesias, tachycardia, dyspnea, insomnia, depression, anxiety or other disturbances of mood, seizures).
+Chronic symptoms between attacks probably occur in many patients, especially those who have experienced more than one acute attack, with pain the most frequent symptom (2 Symptoms and signs references Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more ).
 Many patients experience daily symptoms.

 Fragile skin and bullous eruptions may develop on sun-exposed areas, even in the absence of neurovisceral symptoms.
 Often patients are not aware of the connection to sun exposure.
-Cutaneous manifestations are identical to those of porphyria cutanea tarda; lesions typically occur on the dorsal aspects of the hands and forearms, the face, ears, and neck.
+Cutaneous manifestations are identical to those of porphyria cutanea tarda Porphyria Cutanea Tarda Porphyria cutanea tarda (PCT) is a comparatively common hepatic porphyria affecting mainly the skin.
+Liver disease is also common.
+PCT is due to an acquired or inherited deficiency in the activity... read more ; lesions typically occur on the dorsal aspects of the hands and forearms, the face, ears, and neck.

-Misdiagnosis is common because the acute attack is confused with other causes of acute abdomen (sometimes leading to unnecessary surgery) or with a primary neurologic or mental disorder.
+Misdiagnosis is common because the acute attack is confused with other causes of acute abdomen Acute Abdominal Pain Abdominal pain is common and often inconsequential.
+Acute and severe abdominal pain, however, is almost always a symptom of intra-abdominal disease.
+It may be the sole indicator of the need... read more (sometimes leading to unnecessary surgery) or with a primary neurologic or psychiatric disorder.
 However, in patients previously diagnosed as gene carriers or who have a positive family history, porphyria should be suspected.
 Still, even in known gene carriers, other causes must be considered.

 If porphyria is suspected, the urine is analyzed for PBG using a rapid qualitative or semiquantitative determination.
 A positive result or high clinical suspicion necessitates quantitative urinary ALA, PBG, and creatinine measurements, preferentially obtained from the same specimen.
 PBG and ALA levels, normalized to urinary creatinine concentration, > 5 times normal indicate an acute porphyric attack unless patients are gene carriers in whom porphyrin precursor excretion occurs at similar levels even during the latent phase of the disorder.

 If urinary PBG/creatinine and ALA/creatinine ratios are normal, an alternative diagnosis must be considered.
 Measurement of urinary total porphyrins and high-performance liquid chromatography profiles of these porphyrins are helpful.
-Elevated urinary ALA and coproporphyrin with normal or slightly increased PBG suggests lead poisoning, delta-aminolevulinic dehydratase (ALAD)-deficiency porphyria, or hereditary tyrosinemia type 1.
+Elevated urinary ALA and coproporphyrin with normal or slightly increased PBG suggests lead poisoning Lead Poisoning Lead poisoning often causes minimal symptoms at first but can cause acute encephalopathy or irreversible organ damage, commonly resulting in cognitive deficits in children.
+Diagnosis is by whole... read more , delta-aminolevulinic acid dehydratase (ALAD)-deficiency porphyria, or hereditary tyrosinemia type 1.
 Analysis of a 24-hour urine specimen is not necessary.
 Instead, a random urine specimen is used, and PBG and ALA levels are corrected for dilution by relating to the creatinine level of the sample.

 Electrolytes, including magnesium, should be measured.
-Hyponatremia may be present because of excessive vomiting or diarrhea after hypotonic fluid replacement or because of the syndrome of inappropriate antidiuretic hormone secretion (SIADH).
+Hyponatremia may be present because of excessive vomiting or diarrhea after hypotonic fluid replacement or because of the syndrome of inappropriate antidiuretic hormone secretion Syndrome of Inappropriate ADH Secretion (SIADH) The syndrome of inappropriate ADH (vasopressin) secretion is defined as less than maximally dilute urine in the presence of serum hypo-osmolality, in patients with normal adrenal, thyroid, renal... read more (SIADH).

 Because treatment does not depend on the type of acute porphyria, identification of the specific type is valuable mainly for finding gene carriers among relatives.
 When the type and mutation are already known from previous testing of relatives, the diagnosis is clear but may be confirmed by gene analysis.